-An easy way to get a little extra volume and height to your ponytail is by using a triple-toothed teasing comb.
-With three rows of superfine "teeth" in a unique zig zag pattern, it's sure to push up some major volume, no matter what your hair type.
+An easy way to get a little extra volume and height in your ponytail is by using a triple-toothed teasing comb.
+With three rows of superfine "teeth" in a unique zig-zag pattern, it's sure to push up some major volume, no matter your hair type.

 If you've got extra-long locks, this ponytail is a fun and unique way to break things up.
 Beginning near the temples and pulling up towards the crown of the head, create your first horizontal section (as if you were doing a half-up high ponytail) and secure it with an elastic that matches your hair color, so it's easily disguised.
-Continue creating 2-3 more sections down toward the nape of the neck before continuing down the length of your ponytail.
-Use a little dry texture spray on each section and back brush to get that bubbled up volume.
+Continue creating two or three more sections down toward the nape of the neck before continuing down the length of your ponytail.
+Use a little dry texture spray on each section and back-brush to get that bubbled-up volume.

 The details in your ponytail hold the potential of being its defining feature.
-Like Madelaine Petsch's diagonal parting, such a simple detail can be the component to your hairstyle that really makes it stand out.
-If you want to switch up your parting, spritz the area with some water and blow-dry into the desired direction with a fine-tooth comb.
+See Madelaine Petsch's diagonal parting—such a simple detail can be the component to your hairstyle that really makes it stand out.
+If you want to switch up your parting, spritz the area with some water and blow-dry in the desired direction with a fine-tooth comb.
 A tail comb is sure to get you the cleanest parting of your choosing.

 Wet 'n Wild

 You don't need to have wet hair to get a wet and wild ponytail.
 If you're starting with dry hair, apply a liberal amount of hair oil or serum to your ends and finish off by pulling the hair back with a heavy coating of shine spray and/or pomade for a glistened look.
 Brush it back partially for smoothness at the roots.
-You could also use a lightweight hairspray for extra hold without piling on a harmful amount of product buildup.
+You could also use a lightweight hairspray for extra hold without creating too much product buildup.